 The A/B testing result:

-We have seen many companies that have created products which were not the necessities of that time.
+We have seen many companies that have created products that were not the necessities of that time.
 Who knew they wanted Facebook and Apple?
 Many times, people don’t know what they actually want.

 The other reasons for the lower Open Rates were: